 The funeral was a difficult day, but one that allowed everyone who knew Katie to mourn our loss while celebrating her victory.
 In his sermon, Pastor Kurt Lambart made a simple yet enlightening observation.
 He said that all of the homework, all of the tests, all of the grades didn’t mean a thing.
 What proved itself to be most important for Katie was the faith she had in her Lord Jesus Christ.
 It had been placed in her by the Holy Spirit, taught to her by her parents and supported through the work of Christian pastors and teachers.
 Because of this work, Katie went to the arms of her Father knowing full well that the destination was Heaven.
 It was at that moment that it dawned on me.
 I had been looking at it all wrong.
 My efforts had nothing to do with academic preparations or athletic achievements that would be unrealized.
 I had helped contribute to something far greater.

-On Wednesday, January 15, Kathleen Elizabeth and the rest of her schoolmates attended our weekly chapel where they were heard a message which reminded them that Jesus Christ loved them enough to die on a cross so that they would someday go to Heaven.
+On Wednesday, January 15, Kathleen Elizabeth and the rest of her schoolmates attended our weekly chapel where they heard a message which reminded them that Jesus Christ loved them enough to die on a cross so that they would someday go to Heaven.
 I just didn’t realize that my chapel service on that day would be Katie’s last formal worship opportunity…

 and the single greatest accomplishment of my teaching career.